Internships! We have them.

 Sept.
 10 for fall term.

 Internships run the equivalent of two 10-week terms spring-summer, summer-fall, fall-winter etc).
-Interns are asked to come in to the office twice a week for 2 hours during the work day and are expected to committ about eight more hours a week maxium doing interviews, writing etc. out of the office.
+Interns are asked to come in to the office twice a week for two hours during the work day and are expected to commit about eight more hours a week maximum doing interviews, writing etc. out of the office.
 We structure the internship to take about as much time as a class and not interfere with your coursework or job.

 We are looking for interns in the areas of hard news, environment reporting, politics, sports, arts, music, books and more.
 The ideal intern is dedicated, loves journalism, fun and willing to throw him/herself into a story.

-To apply please send a cover letter introducing yourself and what area of journalism you’d like to work on, resume that lists work and journalism related background, including coursework, and three clips (articles written for class are fine) to firstname.lastname@example.org.
+To apply please send a cover letter introducing yourself and what area of journalism you’d like to work on, resume that lists work and journalism related background, including coursework, and three clips (articles written for class are fine) to email@example.com.